11th Corps Signal Brigade

-The 11th Corps Signal Brigade ("Desert Thunderbirds") of the United States Army is an element of Army Forces Command, based at Fort Hood, Texas.
+The 11th Corps Signal Brigade ("Desert Thunderbirds") of the United States Army is an element of III Armored Corps, based at Fort Hood, Texas.
 The unit mascot is the Thunderbird, a hawk-like bird perched upon a globe shooting thunderbolts out of its eyes.
 Soldiers in this unit call themselves "The Thunderbirds."

 History

 Designated Headquarters and Headquarters Detachment, 11th Signal Group, 4 September 1964, to support the Joint Chiefs of Staff worldwide contingencies.
-The 11th Signal Group was originally assigned to Fort Lewis, Washington, as part of STRATCOM, the U.S. Army Strategic Communications Command.
+The 11th Signal Group was originally assigned to Fort Lewis, Washington, as part of the Army Strategic Communications Command (STRATCOM).
 The group became a regular participant in exercises in Alaska.

 On 25 April 1966 the group was reorganized and redesignated Headquarters and Headquarters Company, 11th Signal Group.
 The following December, the group was reassigned to Fort Huachuca, Arizona.

 As the 11th Signal Group the unit contained:

 HQ, HHQ, and five companies, 505th, 521st, 526th, 557th, and Mobile Operations Signal Companies.

 Units of the group participated in Operation Power Pack in 1965.

 The group was designated 1 October 1979 as Headquarters and Headquarters Company, 11th Signal Brigade.

-During the 1980s, the 11th Signal Brigade forward-deployed two provisional companies: Company B (Separate) at Soto Cano Air Base in Honduras to support Joint Task Force Bravo, and Company C (Separate)in Bahrain to support United States Central Command.
+During the 1980s, the 11th Signal Brigade forward-deployed two provisional companies: Company B (Separate) at Soto Cano Air Base in Honduras to support Joint Task Force Bravo, and Company C (Separate) in Bahrain to support United States Central Command.

-After Iraq's invasion of Kuwait in August 1990, the 11th Signal Brigade (minus two companies that remained to execute other contingency missions) deployed to Saudi Arabia in support of Operations Desert Shield and Desert Storm.
+After Iraq's invasion of Kuwait in August 1990, the 11th Signal Brigade (minus two companies that remained to execute other contingency missions) deployed to Saudi Arabia in support of Operations Desert Shield and Desert Storm, which became the 1991 Gulf War.

-The 11th Signal Brigade deployed some of its Signal personnel to East Timor in 1999 supporting the U.S. contingent with INTERFET.
+The 11th Signal Brigade deployed some of its Signal personnel to East Timor in 1999 supporting the U.S. contingent with the International Force East Timor (INTERFET).

 On 7 June 2013, the unit cased their colors for the last time on Fort Huachuca and unfurled them on 26 June 2013, at Fort Hood, Texas.